mmesim/array_beamforming/beamforming_mat_files/README.md

 parameter.m, beamforming_envelopes.m & src should be in the same directory.

 To execute the script you should save into a .mat file the output of the envelope detection code.
-It's necessary to save the detections, waveforms,and header arrays.
+It's necessary to save the detections, waveforms,and header variables.

+Example: save detections.mat detections saved_wvf header